-In May 2020, the GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements (SBITAs), to define an SBITA and establishes that an SBITA results in a right-to-use subscription asset and corresponding subscription liability.
-It also provides capitalization criteria for outlays other than subscription payments and requires disclosures.
+In May 2020, the Governmental Accounting Standards Board issued Statement No. 96, Subscription-Based Information Technology Arrangements (SBITAs), which defines SBITAs and provides accounting and financial reporting for SBITAs by governments.
+This statement requires a government to recognize a subscription liability and an intangible right-to-use subscription asset for SBITAs.
 The Library is currently evaluating the impact this standard will have on the financial statements when adopted.
 The provisions of this statement are effective for the Library's financial statements for the year ending March 31, 2024.